sanger-pathogens/Artemis/README.md

 ## Prerequisites

-Java 9+ must be installed.
+Java version 9 or later must be installed.
 Ideally Java 11 should be used.
-The easiest way to install is from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html) - just select the OpenJDK 11 and Hotspot options for the relevant platform.
+The easiest way to install a non-commercial open source Java version is from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html) - just select the OpenJDK 11 and Hotspot options for the relevant platform.
+See the [GitHub pages and manuals](#documentation) for further options.
 A Java installation is not required if installing via Bioconda or Docker.

 ## Installation